 The Highway Creek Acid Rock Drainage Project is located approximately 32 km west of West Kelowna on Highway 97C at the crossing of Highway Creek.

 During construction of Highway 97C the road cut through a mineralized area at the Highway Creek crossing, resulting in acidic, mineral rich seepage (called Acid Rock Drainage (ARD)) into the highway ditches, and ultimately, Highway Creek.
-MOTI has now constructed a water treatment facility to treat the affected water.
+MOTT has now constructed a water treatment facility to treat the affected water.

 It is located at a latitude of 49°54'37.61"N and longitude 120° 4'34.97"W.